 I think there is an inherent risk of marketing becoming overcome by uncreativity and atychiphobia.
 I speak to a lot of marketers who seem to invest more into risk aversion and maintaining the status quo than shaking things up.
-With barriers of entry for digital marketing rapidly vanishing we are all finding ourselves playing on the same field, meaning there is real need to be bold and stand out.
+With barriers of entry for digital marketing rapidly vanishing, we are all finding ourselves playing on the same field, meaning there is a real need to be bold and stand out.
 Creativity has once again become the most sought after quality within a marketing function.

 What brands do you take inspiration from and believe are a great example of what to follow?